nithyaniti98/portfolio/README.md

 # MyPortfolio

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.2.0.
+This personal portfolio was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.2.0.

+## Future Works
+Currently, the website is only optiimised for desktops.
+I will be working on optimising the portfolio for other (smaller) screens.
+Additionally, I do plan to redesign the timeline layout.

 ## Development server